20 Percent Of 20 000

 The ability to calculate percentages is crucial in a multitude of real-world situations.
 Here are a few examples:

 • Shopping and Budgeting: Discounts, sales tax, and tips are all expressed as percentages.
 Being able to quickly calculate these percentages allows for informed spending decisions and effective budget management.
-For example, calculating the final price of an item after a 20% discount is essentially the same as the calculation we just performed.
+As an example, calculating the final price of an item after a 20% discount is essentially the same as the calculation we just performed.

 Expanding Your Understanding: Beyond 20% of 20,000

-For example, consider calculating 15% of 500:
+As an example, consider calculating 15% of 500:

 • Decimal method: 0.15 x 500 = 75